victorbstan/PanoramaMaker/README.md

 ### HDRi Images

 This project includes some images which are freely available under very permissive license [CC0](https://polyhaven.com/license) from [Poly Haven](https://polyhaven.com/a/belfast_sunset_puresky).

+### Stylized Sky

+This project also makes use of the `Stylized Sky` Godot project assets: https://github.com/gdquest-demos/godot-4-stylized-sky